hiphiparray/PHP-Abstraction-and-Interfaces/README.md

 PHP Abstraction and Interfaces
 ==============================

-Tutorial example for abstract classes and interfaces with PHP.
+Blog Tutorial example for abstract classes and interfaces with PHP.

 This code expands upon the short example from this page: